ubarsc/rios/doc/source/concurrency.rst

 **CW_AWSBATCH**

-This should be regarded as obsolete, and will probably be deprecated in future.
+This should be regarded as obsolete.
+It is deprecated and will probably be removed in future.
 Its use is not recommended.

 Each compute worker runs as a separate AWS Batch job.
 Specific AWS infrastructure needs to be available.
 See :doc:`awsbatch` for more information.
 Note that no